Green car insurance quotes

 Last Updated

-5 min read
+9 min read

 Share article

-What is green car insurance?
+What is eco car insurance?

-What is an eco car?
+What is an eco-friendly car?

 Types of green cars

 • Electric cars: these use an electric battery to run, make almost no noise and need to be plugged in to recharge.
-Example: Nissan Leaf

 • Hydrogen cars: hydrogen is put into the car’s fuel tank and converted into power.
 The only waste product these cars emit is water.
-They’re not widely available in the UK yet, but with UK government’s hydrogen strategy launched in 2021, we could see more hydrogen-powered vehicles on the road in future.
-Example: Honda Clarity FCV.
+They’re not widely available in the UK yet, but with the UK government’s hydrogen strategy launched in 2021, we could see more hydrogen-powered vehicles on the road in future.

 • LPG cars: Liquid petroleum gas (LPG) burns cleaner than traditional petrol or diesel.
-By converting your regular petrol car to LPG you can run it off both fuels.
+By converting your regular petrol car to LPG, you can run it off both fuels.
 Only one manufacturer, Dacia, currently sells LPG cars in the UK.

 What cover should I look for when insuring a green car?